 Genetics play a major part in whether or not you will have to put up with skin discoloration on your face.

-The mask of pregnancy is especially common in women with darker skin and those of asian decent.
-If your mother experienced skin discolouration on her face during pregnancy then there is a good chance that you will as well.
+The mask of pregnancy is especially common in women with darker skin and those of Asian descent.
+If your mother experienced skin discoloration on her face during pregnancy then there is a good chance that you will as well.

 Believe it or not, confidence will make you look better.
 Confidence will actually draw attention away from your flaws.
 There is nothing more beautiful than a confident woman.
 Strut your stuff!